opensafely/documentation/docs/getting-started.md

     <h4>Downloading files from Gitpod to your local machine</h4>

-    Right-click a file in the Explorer and select "Download".
+    Right-click a file in Visual Studio Code's Explorer and select "Download".

 === "Windows (local)"